rodburns/awesome-oneapi/README.md

 * [bfs-sycl-fpga](https://github.com/kaanolgu/bfs-sycl-fpga) - The Breadth-First Search algorithm implementations _memoryBFS_ and _streamingBFS_ using Intel oneAPI (SYCL2020) on Intel FPGAs
 * [dedekind-MKL](https://github.com/stefan-zobel/dedekind-MKL) - Selected BLAS and LAPACK Java bindings for Intel's oneAPI Math Kernel Library (oneMKL) on Windows and Linux.
 * [Discrete Cosine Transform Imeage Compression](https://github.com/oneapi-src/oneAPI-samples/tree/master/DirectProgramming/C%2B%2BSYCL/SpectralMethods/DiscreteCosineTransform) - (C++ based, from Intel) The Discrete Cosine Transform (DCT) sample demonstrates how DCT and Quantizing stages can be implemented to run faster using SYCL* by offloading image processing work to a GPU or other device.
-* [Direction Field Visualization with Python](https://github.com/olutosinbanjo/direction_field) - This project demonstrates the visualization of a direction field with Python using the differential equation of a falling object as a case study.
-The effectiveness of Heterogeneous Computing is also shown by exploring optimized libraries added functionalities in Intel® Distribution for Python.
 * [GinkgoOneAPI](https://github.com/ginkgo-project/ginkgo) - In this project we want to explore the potential of having an Intel OneAPI backend for the Gingko software package: https://ginkgo-project.github.io/
-* [GROMACS](https://www.gromacs.org/) A free and open-source software suite for high-performance molecular dynamics and output analysis.
+* [GROMACS](https://github.com/gromacs/gromacs) A free and open-source software suite for high-performance molecular dynamics and output analysis.
 * [repulsive-surfaces](https://github.com/icethrush/repulsive-surfaces) - A numerical framework for optimization of surface geometry while avoiding (self-)collision.
 * [Grid](https://github.com/dbollweg/Grid.git) - Data parallel C++ mathematical object library.
 * [gtensor](https://github.com/wdmapp/gtensor) - gtensor is a multi-dimensional array C++14 header-only library for hybrid GPU development.
 It was inspired by xtensor, and designed to support the GPU port of the GENE fusion code.
-* [Homogeneous and Heterogeneous Implementations of a tridiagonal solver on Intel® Xeon® E-2176G with oneMKL getrs](https://github.com/olutosinbanjo/oneMKL_getrs.git) - Homogeneous and Heterogeneous implementations of a tridiagonal solver with oneMKL getrs
 * [Jacobi Iterative Solver for Multi-GPU](https://github.com/oneapi-src/oneAPI-samples/tree/master/DirectProgramming/C%2B%2BSYCL/DenseLinearAlgebra/guided_jacobi_iterative_gpu_optimization) - (C++ based, from Intel) Illustrates how to use the Jacobi Iterative method to solve linear equations.
 This sample starts with a CPU-oriented application and shows how to use SYCL to offload regions of the code to a GPU.
 The sample walks through developing an optimization strategy by iteratively optimizing the code and ultimately targetting multi-GPUs if available.
 * [LAMMPS](https://github.com/lammps/lammps) - LAMMPS is a classical molecular dynamics simulation code designed to run efficiently on parallel computers.
 It was developed at Sandia National Laboratories, a US Department of Energy facility, with funding from the DOE.
 It is an open-source code, distributed freely under the terms of the GNU Public License (GPL) version 2.
 * [mapmap_cpu](https://github.com/dthuerck/mapmap_cpu) - MapMap CPU is a massively parallel generic MRF map solver with minimal input assumptions, capable of solving a large class of MRF problems.